jeongyoonlee2015/2020-TIL/goodi.md

 # DSC Solution Challenge 2020
-## GOODI : Supplying information about the benefits for the underprivileged.
+## GOODIE : Supplying information about the benefits for the underprivileged.